ggonnella/gfapy/manual/header.md

 times, the output string will contain the instances of the tag, separated by tabs).

-However, when the gfapy is output to file or string, the header is splitted into multiple H lines with single tags, so that standard-compliant GFA is output.
+However, when the Gfa is output to file or string, the header is splitted into multiple H lines with single tags, so that standard-compliant GFA is output.
 The splitted header can be retrieved using the ```headers``` method on the Gfa instance.